Sonam-22/neocortexapi/source/MyCloudProjectSample/Documentation/Experiment Specification - Team-Lightening.md

 **SDR Classifier**

 Let's first understand the working of SDR Classifier. it works on the principles of supervised learning and feed forward neural network.
 During the training phase, classifier recieves the indices of active cells from the Temporal memory.
 Along with that, Classifier also recieves the actual input and bucket index of the input used by the encoder to encode the input.
 Bucket indexes and actual inputs are helpful in retracing the actual input as during the predictions, classifier only provides the bucket indexes and its likelyhood of matching the actual input.
-The classifier works as described below.
+The classifier works as described below:

 1. The classifier takes indices of active cells from temporal memory and bucket index and actual values from the encoder.
 2. The SDR classifier maps input patterns to class labels.
 There are as many output units as the number of class labels or buckets (in the case of scalar encoders).
 The output is a probabilistic distribution over all class labels.
-3. During inference, the output is calculated by first doing a weighted summation of all the inputs, and then perform a softmax nonlinear function to get the predicted distribution of class labels
+3. During inference, the output is calculated by first doing a weighted summation of all the inputs, and then perform a softmax non-linear function to get the predicted distribution of class labels.
-4. During learning, the connection weights between input units and output units are adjusted to maximize the likelihood of the model
+4. During learning, the connection weights between input units and output units are adjusted to maximize the likelihood of the model.

 Detailed description of wroking the SDR Classifier is avaialable in our SE Project documentation